Burkan-2

 The Burkan-2H (Arabic H-بركان ٢), or Volcano-2H (also spelled as Borkan H2 and Burqan 2H) is a mobile short-range ballistic missile used by the Houthis militants in Yemen.
 The Volcano H-2 was first launched in July 2017.
 It is related to the Scud missile family.

 Development

-The Burkan-2H was first revealed to the international community when it was launched at Saudi Arabia on 22 July 2017.
-According to Saudi Arabia the missiles are of Iranian origin, with USAF Lt.
+The Burkan-2H was first revealed to the international community when it was launched at Saudi Arabia on 22 July 2017. initially Saudi Arabia speculated that the missiles are of Iranian origin, with USAF Lt.
 General Jeffrey L. Harrigian, Commander, Air Force's Central Command in Qatar, agreeing.
-However Jane's Intelligence Review has assessed that it would be difficult to ship entire ballistic missiles to Yemen, suggesting the Burkan-2 is a Scud modified in Yemen for longer range.
+Jane's Intelligence Review has assessed that it would be difficult to ship entire ballistic missiles to Yemen, suggesting the Burkan-2 is a Scud modified in Yemen for longer range.